Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Topological model for microtubule cap

-The number of dimers in the cap changes through biochemical reactions illustrated in Fig. \ref{fig_model}(b).
-Here, we use a simplified description where the microtubule grows helically as a single filament, similar to what has been done in previous models \cite{flyvbjerg1994stochastic,margolin2006analysis,padinhateeri2012random}.
-GTP-tubulin dimers add to or dissociate from the filament at the plus end ( horizontal arrows that change $x$).
-Once added, GTP-tubulin undergoes hydrolysis in two steps: GTP cleavage converts GTP-tubulin to GDP-P$_\text{i}$-tubulin (bottom to top-left arrow that change $x$ to $y$), while phosphate (P$_\text{i}$) release converts GDP-P$_\text{i}$-tubulin to GDP-tubulin (top-right to bottom arrow that change $y$ to $z$).
+During microtubule growth, the number of dimers in the cap, denoted by $(x,y)$, changes through biochemical reactions illustrated in Fig. \ref{fig_model}(b).
+GTP-tubulin dimers add to or dissociate from the filament at the plus end (horizontal arrows that change $x$).
+Once added, GTP-tubulin undergoes hydrolysis in two steps: GTP cleavage converts GTP-tubulin to GDP-P$_\text{i}$-tubulin (bottom to top-left arrow that change $x$ to $y$), while P$_\text{i}$ release converts GDP-P$_\text{i}$-tubulin to GDP-tubulin (top-right to bottom arrow that change $y$ to $z$).
 Such reactions can be primed, e.g., by conformational changes or elastic stress that propagate across the whole cap through allostery \cite{brouhard2018microtubule,igaev2020microtubule}.
 This could lead to P$_\text{i}$ release after GTP-tubulin addition on the other end of the cap, as shown in the transition $(2,2)_\text{C} \rightarrow (2,1)_\text{A} $ in Fig. \ref{fig_model}(b).
-We represent these distinct primed states with an internal coordinate s (subscript A, B, or C), so that the full state space of the cap is defined with $(x,y)_\text{s}$.
+We represent these conformational states that prime distinct reactions with an internal coordinate s (subscript A, B, or C), so that the full molecular state space of the cap is defined with $(x,y)_\text{s}$.
+Transitions that further modify $z$, which tracks GDP-tubulin outside the cap, are denoted by green arrows in Fig. \ref{fig_model}(b).

-Besides external transitions that change the number of dimers $x$ and $y$, we also consider internal transitions that only change the internal state s while keeping $x$ and $y$ fixed (Fig. \ref{fig_model}(c)).
+Besides external transitions that change the number of dimers $x$ and $y$, we also consider internal transitions that only change the conformational state s while keeping $x$ and $y$ fixed (Fig. \ref{fig_model}(c)).
 For example, state A (primed for GTP cleavage) can convert to state C (primed for P$_\text{i}$ release) via a conformational expansion at the interface between GDP-P$_\text{i}$-tubulin and GDP-tubulin \cite{estevez2020structural}.
-We denote external and internal transition rates by $\gamma_\text{ex}^{ij}$ and $\gamma_\text{in}^{ij}$, respectively, where $i$ and $j$ denote the initial and final internal state of the transition with $i\neq j$.
+We denote external and internal transition rates by $\gamma_\text{ex}^{ij}$ and $\gamma_\text{in}^{ij}$, respectively, where $i$ and $j$ denote the initial and final conformational state of the transition with $i\neq j$.